Background to the Jewish Community in Hull

 - Ordnance Survey maps often mark sites of relevance such as Jewish cemeteries and synagogues

 - C TYP - contains records relating to war damaged buildings and include files relating to Jewish synagogues and buildings

 - Papers relating to various prominent Jewish individuals serving as civic dignitaries can also be found amongst the records of the City Council.
 These include papers relating to Alderman Henry Feldman in C TMY and C DFM, Alderman Leo Schultz in C TYA, and Hull City Council Year Books recording the various mayors and sheriffs including those of Jewish heritage in C TMY/4.

 In addition, there are a number of resources available elsewhere:

 - The University of Southampton hosts the Jewish Archives Survey Database, a central point of reference for the existence of Jewish Archives in England and for Repositories in England holding these records.

-- The archives of the Office of the Chief Rabbi are held at the London Metropolitan Archive and contain a wealth of information regarding the Jewish Community in Britain.
+- The archives of the Office of the Chief Rabbi are held at London Metropolitan Archives and contain a wealth of information regarding the Jewish Community in Britain.